zizoh/Sandwich-Club/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club Project

 ## Project Overview
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+Project to complete the [Sandwich Club app starter code.](https://github.com/udacity/sandwich-club-starter-code) app to show the details of each sandwich once it is selected.

 ## Why this Project

 Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
-Although JSON parsing is usually done using libraries, writing the JSON parsing for  this project will help you to better understand how it is processed.
+Although JSON parsing is usually done using libraries, writing the JSON parsing for this project will help one understand better how it is processed.

 ## What Will I Learn?
-Through this project, you will:
+Through this project, I will:
 - Learn how to submit projects for review
 - Practice JSON parsing to a model object
 - Design an activity layout